Find, compare and book certified driving instructors in Sydney on DriveBuddy.

 Your instructor picks you up.
 Learn with a verified, professional instructor.

-We're still building our network in New South Wales.
-Check back soon!
+We're still building our network in Sydney.
+Browse instructors below or check out other suburbs in New South Wales.

 In NSW, learner drivers must complete 120 hours of supervised driving (including 20 hours at night) before taking their practical test.
 Professional lessons count as 3 hours in your logbook (1 hour = 3 hours), up to a maximum of 30 hours credit.